 Joe Grochmal, Hometown Fellow '19

-"I was drawn to the fellowship by my desire to contribute to the continued success of my hometown and to work alongside other young people with similar hopes, dreams, and passions for their communities."
+"I was drawn to the fellowship by my desire to contribute to the continued success of my hometown and to work alongside other people with similar hopes, dreams, and passions for their communities."

 — Joe Grochmal, Fellow